kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-hooks.md

 }
 ```

-If this number of threads is greater than 0, Kuzzle Backend will launch the plugin on up to that number of separate threads.
+If this number of threads is greater than 0, Kuzzle will launch the plugin on up to that number of separate threads.
-If there is more than one thread for a single plugin, Kuzzle Backend will use round-robin scheduling to select a thread each time an event is triggered.
+If there is more than one thread for a single plugin, Kuzzle will use round-robin scheduling to select a thread each time an event is triggered.

 <aside class="notice">
 Since the Plugin is isolated in separate processes, the <a href="{{ site_base_path }}plugins-reference/plugins-context">plugin context</a> provided to worker plugins does not contain <code>accessors</code>